rtircher/iPerture/README.md

 ### In development

-Use this handy command line that will
+Use this handy command line that will (to be implemented with leiningen)

 - start the web server
 - watch changes to the haml and sass files